Nightmare-n/GraphRCNN/README.md

 # Graph R-CNN: Towards Accurate 3D Object Detection with Semantic-Decorated Local Graph (ECCV 2022, Oral)

 ## NEWS
-[2023-03-31] Code for the KITTI dataset is released at [GD-MAE](https://github.com/Nightmare-n/GD-MAE) :rocket:!
+[2023-03-31] Codes for the KITTI and Waymo datasets are released at [GD-MAE](https://github.com/Nightmare-n/GD-MAE) (based on OpenPCDet) :rocket:!

 [2022-11-28] The result on the [Waymo Leaderboard](https://waymo.com/open/challenges/entry/?challenge=DETECTION_3D&challengeId=DETECTION_3D&emailId=50be7d97-96bd&timestamp=1669607979216614) is reported.